-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including Medicare. - You should be aware that some PPO hospitals may have non-PPO professional providers on staff. - PPO benefits apply only when you use a PPO provider.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - You should be aware that some PPO hospitals may have non-PPO professional providers on staff. - PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply.

 - The calendar year deductible is \$350 per person (\$700 per family).
 The calendar year deductible applies to almost all Standard Option benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Under Basic Option, - There is no calendar year deductible. - You must use Preferred providers in order to receive benefits, except in cases of medical emergency or accidental injury.
+We added "(No deductible)" to show when the calendar year deductible does not apply.

+Under Basic Option,

+- There is no calendar year deductible. - You must use Preferred providers in order to receive benefits, except in cases of medical emergency or accidental injury.
 Refer to the guidelines appearing below for additional information.